Home ᐳ Covid 19 Updates

 All students in healthcare programs will be required to be vaccinated against COVID-19 in order to attend clinicals at our healthcare partners.

 08.13.2021 Vaccination Mandate – Application to Students at Adventist Health

-The College will continue to monitor local health authority information for COVID-19 protocols that would pertain to our operations.
+The College will continue to monitor the Oregon Health Authority and local health authority information for COVID-19 protocols that would pertain to our operations.

 Please continue to practice good hygiene, monitor your personal health and take appropriate steps if you do not feel well.